Grand Tour of China

-We depart London for our overnight flight to Beijing, arriving on Day 2.
-After transferring to the Novotel Peace Hotel, the rest of your day is free to begin your investigations of this captivating city.
+We depart London for our overnight flight to Beijing, via Hong Kong, arriving on Day 2.
+After transferring to the Novotel Peace Hotel, you are free to settle in.

-We transfer to the airport today for the short internal flight to Chengdu, where we spend two nights at the Tibet Hotel.
+Today, we travel on the new high-speed rail service from Xi'an to Chengdu, where we spend two nights at the Tibet Hotel.

 On Day 8 we travel into rural China to Leshan, and visit the ancient Giant Buddha Statue.
 Carved into a towering mountain range, it is the world's largest stone statue at 233ft tall.
 We have time to admire this immense structure before returning to Chengdu.
 Here we see the Wenshu Monastery, one of China's finest Buddhist structures, as well as the historic teak buildings on Jinli Street.

 Today we visit the Giant Panda Breeding Research Institute, which is spread out over 200 acres and is now home to more than 100 of these magnificent creatures.
-The project allows us to see the Giant Panda, an incredibly enchanting and rare creature, at close quarters with almost uninterrupted views.
+The project allows us to see the giant panda, an enchanting and rare creature, at close quarters in a near-natural habitat setting.

 Later we transfer to the station for the high-speed bullet train service to Chongqing, situated in the upper reaches of the Yangtze River.
-Here we board the luxury 5-Star Century river ship for our three night cruise along the Yangtze River, through the dramatic scenery of the Three Gorges.
+Here we board a local luxury 5-Star Century river ship for our three night cruise along the Yangtze River, through the dramatic scenery of the Three Gorges.

 This morning there is an optional excursion to Fengdu Ghost City.
 This afternoon we visit the stunning Shibaozhai Pagoda, rising 12 stories up a sheer cliff face.

-We visit the colossal Three Gorges Dam, which is now the world's largest hydro power project, before our lunchtime disembarkation in Yichang.
-From here we travel by highspeed train to Wuhan, for a night at the Marco Polo Hotel.
+We disembark at Yichang today, before we visit the colossal Three Gorges Dam, which is now the world's largest hydro power project.
+After, we travel by highspeed train to Wuhan, for a night at the Marco Polo Hotel.

-On Day 13 we visit Wuhan's distinctive Yellow Crane Tower, a stunning example of traditional Chinese architecture and the subject of many local legends, before transferring to the railway station for our eastward journey to Suzhou.
-We spend two nights at the 5-Star Pan Pacific Hotel.
+On Day 13 we visit Wuhan's distinctive Yellow Crane Tower, a stunning example of traditional Chinese architecture and the subject of many local legends, before transferring to the railway station for our eastward journey to Shanghai.
+We spend two nights at the Pullman Jing'an Hotel.

 Please note that throughout your tour you will need to be able to transfer your own luggage on and off each train we travel on as porterage is not included.